Jucaski/jucaski.github.io/content/books/book-notes/index.md

 Feeling irreplaceable is something bad, that means you do things in a way other can't in software development this is a bad sign

+When it comes to work, you can spend 8 hours to fully focus and fish your tasks in only 8 hours, that way you can have a good night sleep!

+"heroes never panic"
+Keep a panic journal.
+The key to catching a panic before it happens is to develop a heightened real-time awareness of your perception and emotions as they happen